technohiker/obsidian-multi-properties/README.md

 1. All notes in a folder.
 Right-click a folder.
 2. A selection of notes in the File Explorer.
 Select multiple notes with Shift+Mouse Click, then right-click the selection.
 3. All notes in a Search result.
+To search for specific property use `[any_your_property]` query.
 Click on the `# results` text below the Search bar, and your Property options will pop up.

 ## Adding & Editing Properties: